jstolc/hello-world/README.md

     $ cd hello-world
     $ sh hello-world-deploy.sh
 ```
 After this step there is no interaction required.
-It will take few moments for the web app to be accessible at http://localhost/hello.
+Depending on the performance of your system and your internet connection, it should take just a moment for the web app to become accessible at http://localhost/hello.